Azure/fta-cloudarchitecture/README.md

 ## What are the prerequisites?

 * Complete the [Introduction to the Microsoft Azure Well-Architected Framework] module in Microsoft Learn
 * Familiarize yourself with the [Azure Architecture Center]
 * Consider guided learning paths like [Microsoft Learn], [LinkedIn Learning] and [Pluralsight]

 ## Session Outline

-This 90 minute 1:many session we will run like this.
+This 90 minute 1:many session will run like this.
 Each top-level section will run for about 10 minutes.

 1. **Welcome, introductions**
    * About FastTrack for Azure